Decorating living rooms and bedrooms with composite wall panels design ideas are far from outdated.

 Wall panels can create soothing interiors and therefore can also be great for decorating bedroom spaces.
 Try choosing a lighter color for a more relaxed space.

-Modern panels are usually in bright colors.
+Modern wall panels design ideas are usually in bright colors.
 We love this fiery turquoise slate paneling in the bedroom, and you can totally do it yourself.

 What to look for?
 If your interior siding is original and in good condition, it’s best to keep it rather than paint over it.
 Again, intricate siding designs don’t lend themselves to bold paint colors.
 If you want to change your siding design, customize it with specialized composite panels.